raymondkings/TripTracker/README.md

 ## Problem Statement (max.
 500 words)

 Traveling can be an exciting yet overwhelming experience.
 Sometimes travelers lack the possibility to organize their vacation properly.
-Wouldn't it be nice if there was a dedicated app on your phone that lets you keep track of essential information such as landmarks, activities, dates, ticket purchases, and restaurant menus?
+Wouldn't it be nice if there was a dedicated app on your Iphone that lets you keep track of essential information such as landmarks, activities, dates, ticket purchases, and restaurant menus?
 Additionally, incorporating AI can significantly enhance the planning experience by generating personalized itineraries based on user preferences and estimating budgets.

 ## Requirements